Hello! Welcome to Inclusive Story Time.

 I’m Kelly, I started this project in May 2019 as a way to keep our family accountable to the picture books on our shelf.
 When this account began, I didn’t think anyone would really be looking.
 I was just looking for a way to take our deep love of kid lit and be more critical of what we consume.
 It all began after reading a challenge that The Conscious Kid put out to make sure that the library books we take out have people in them that don’t reflect ourselves.

 When we began this journey through children’s literature took stock of what we owned and quickly realized that we had way, way too many animal and anthropomorphic truck books and not enough actual humans on our shelf.
-So we started collecting a new library, and I started applying a more critical lens to who wrote and illustrated the book as well as it’s actual content.
+So we started collecting a new library, and I started applying a more critical lens to who wrote and illustrated the book as well as it’s actual content, and learning more about the publishing industry

-At the heart, Inclusive Story Time has grown into a community of parents and educators who love picture books.
-Picture books are actually rather complex pieces of art and literature!
-While I love having people along for our journey through books there is definitely some things you should be taking into account as you read our reviews:
+At the heart, Inclusive Story Time has grown into a community of caregivers and educators who love share a love of reading with children.
+Picture books are complex pieces of art and literature!
+And, while I love having people along for our journey through books there are definitely some things you should be taking into account as you read my reviews:

 I am not an antiracist or anti-bias educator.
 And, I never intend to be.
-I listen to the voices of people much, much more informed then me and I pay for their work whenever possible.
+I listen to the voices of people much, much more informed than me and I pay for their work whenever possible.
 I share some of the resources that they put out, and it is hard, deep work that isn’t for me to put out on Instagram.
 It’s not possible to take a picture of it and show it to you, and it isn’t up to me to call myself an ally.